dpgoetz/sos/doc/source/index.rst

 Prepare the environment:
 ``swift-origin-prep -K password``

-You make requests to the cdn management interface by using the origin_db hostname.
+You make requests to the cdn management interface by using the origin_db.com hostname.
 To cdn-enable a container, do a container PUT just like you would in swift except add the header 'Host: origin_db.com' to the request.
 When you do a HEAD request you will see the cdn url returned as a header.